bbperdomo/FinTwit_Dashboard/README.md

 * I used Pandas to store the stocks to more easily calculate important metrics, like which stock was the most mentioned.

+Finally, I deployed my project on streamlit, which is a platform that allows me to host my application, and display stock data tables.